symerio/Python-Qt-template/README.md

+# GPR Krige

-# A module to manipulate geographical data produced by GPR
+A module to plot kriging results